PonteIneptique/specifications/Optional-Extensions.md

 #### POST Example 2: Creating a New Child Document in an Existing Collection

 In this example we will create a new Readable Collection (i.e., a textual Resource) inside an existing collection "lasciva_roma".
-Again, this presumes that the Collection endpoint is found at `/api/dts/collections`.
+Again, this presumes that the Collections endpoint is found at `/api/dts/collections`.

 ##### POST request URL